 This work presents important findings regarding the use of soil environmental DNA for non-invasive monitoring of the endangered kākāpō parrot population in New Zealand.
-The approach based on sequence analysis is convincing but requires additional clarifications, as comparisons to established methods are currently incomplete.
+The approach based on sequence analysis is convincing but comparisons to established methods are lacking.
 The tools presented in this study are innovative and will be relevant to those working with environmental DNA and the conservation of biodiversity.

 Metabarcoding and species variety